buildinspace/peru/README.md

 At this point, you'll probably want to make a new commit of `peru.yaml` to record the version bumps.
-You can do this every so often to keep your plugins up to date, and you'll still be able to reach old versions in your history.
+You can do this every so often to keep your plugins up to date, and you'll always be able to reach old versions in your history.

 ## Commands
 - `sync`